analuizacastro/Starter-JavaScript-Rocketseat/README.md

 You can see the full script [here]( https://github.com/analuizacastro/Starter-JavaScript-Rocketseat/blob/master/M1E1.html) :crystal_ball:

 ### 2) Create a function that gives an interval (between x and y) and displays all even numbers:
-> The exercise was translated to english, so some words may diverge from the real exercise but the goals steel the same. :)
 ```js
 function even(x, y) {
   // code here